Scientific Education and Innovation: From Technical Diplomas to University STEM Degrees

-This paper uses a change in enrollment requirements in Italian STEM majors to study the effects of university STEM education on innovation and labor market outcomes.
-University-level scientific education had two direct effects on patenting of students who acquired a STEM degree thanks to the policy.
-First, it changed the direction of their innovation.
-Second, it moved these individuals closer to the innovation processes by allowing them to reach top positions within firms' hierarchies.
+This paper studies the effects of university STEM education on innovation and labor market outcomes by exploiting a change in enrollment requirements in Italian STEM majors.
+University-level scientific education had two direct effects on the development of patents by students who had acquired a STEM degree.
+First, the policy changed the direction of their innovation.
+Second, it allowed these individuals to reach top positions within firms and be more involved in the innovation process.
 STEM degrees, however, also changed occupational sorting.
 Some higher-achieving individuals used STEM degrees to enter jobs that required university-level education, but did not focus on patenting.

 Keywords: STEM, human capital, education policy, innovation, patents